globus/globus-sdk-python/docs/tutorial.rst

 2. Select "Register a thick client or script that will be installed and run by users on their devices."

-3. Select "none of the above - create a new project" and click continue.
+3. Create or Select a Project

-4. Fill in Project Info and click continue.

-   * A Project is a collection of clients with a shared list of administrators.
-Projects let you share the administrative burden of a collection of apps.
+   * A project is a collection of apps with a shared list of administrators.
+   * If you don't own any projects, you will automatically be prompted to create one.
+   * If you do, you will be prompted to either select an existing or create a new one.

-5. This will prompt you for another login, sign in with the account you chose to administer the project.
+4. Creating or selecting a project will prompt you for another login, sign in with an account that administers your project.

-6. Give your App a name; this is what users will see when they are asked to authorize your app.
+5. Give your App a name; this is what users will see when they are asked to authorize your app.

-7. Click "Register App".
+6. Click "Register App".
 This will create your app and take you to a page describing it.

-8. Copy the "Client UUID" from the page.
+7. Copy the "Client UUID" from the page.

    * This ID can be thought of as your App's "username".
 It is non-secure information and as such, feel free to hardcode it into scripts.